-- Calling Presentation Address: The Presentation Address which the channel should use in a response to an incoming connection, and which the channel will use in outgoing connection attempts. - Application Contexts: The Application Contexts which the channel supports.
-The available contexts are: MTS Transfer, MTS Transfer Protocol, and MTS Transfer Protocol 1984.
-It configures the ways in which the X.400 P1 channel can connect out to an external MTA - Reroute to another MTA's P1 Channel.
+Calling Presentation Address: The Presentation Address which the channel should use in a response to an incoming connection, and which the channel will use in outgoing connection attempts.

+- Application Contexts: The Application Contexts which the channel supports.
+The available contexts are: MTS Transfer, MTS Transfer Protocol, and MTS Transfer Protocol 1984. - Reroute to another MTA's P1 Channel.
 This sends all messages that would be routed to this MTA to another MTA's P1 channel.
 You cannot reroute to an MTA/channel which is itself rerouted.